letsencrypt/website/content/en/docs/integration-guide.md

 Renewal failure should not be treated as a fatal error.
 You should implement graceful retry logic in your issuing services using an exponential backoff pattern, maxing out at once per day per certificate.
-For instance, a reasonable backoff schedul would be: 1st retry after one minute, 2nd retry after ten minutes, third retry after 100 minutes, 4th and subsequent retries after one day.
+For instance, a reasonable backoff schedule would be: 1st retry after one minute, 2nd retry after ten minutes, third retry after 100 minutes, 4th and subsequent retries after one day.
 You should of course have a way for administrators to request early retries on a per-domain or global basis.